-For both the Customers and the Wholesale business, the credit risk prevention policy aims to ensure that the budgeted cost of risk for each country is met, regarding the brands and the main markets.
+For both the Customers and the Wholesale business, the credit risk prevention policy aims to ensure that the budgeted cost of risk for each country and main markets is met.

 RCI Banque uses advanced scoring systems, and external databases whenever the information is available, to assess the capacity of individual and business customers to meet their commitments.
 An internal rating system is also used to assess loans to dealerships.
 RCI Banque constantly monitors its acceptance policy to consider the economic environment conditions.
+In 2020 due to the particular economic background, underwriting policies were strengthened in various countries as for example in France, or Spain.